tippenein/etl-language-comparison/README.md

+**This is the older version of this analysis.
+The latest can be found [here](https://github.com/dimroc/etl-language-comparison/tree/master)**

 ## ETL Language Showdown
 This repo implements the same map reduce ETL (Extract-Transform-Load) task in multiple languages in an effort to compare language productivity, terseness and readability.
 The performance comparisons should not be taken seriously.
 If anything,